-It’s a scenario we can probably all relate to: you’re in a quiet room, and you need to clear your throat.
-But then, you need to do it again.
+It’s a scenario many of us know well: you’re in a quiet room, and an insistent urge to clear your throat arises.
+Then, it happens again.
 And again.
-It’s embarrassing, uncomfortable, and — worst of all — could signal an underlying health issue.
-But constant post-nasal drip is pretty poorly understood, and many people just live with it without thinking twice.
+This persistent throat-clearing can be embarrassing, uncomfortable, and, most importantly, a signal of an underlying health issue.
+Constant post-nasal drip is a common condition, and yet many people live with it without fully understanding what’s causing it, and what it can mean for your health.
 Read on to learn what it might mean if you have a constant need to clear your throat, why it matters, and how you can find post-nasal drip relief naturally.

 You can also listen to an audio version of this guide on The WellBe Podcast.